Generative Graphical Inverse Kinematics: Related Work

-The ``assumption-free'' IK problem that appears in applications such as motion planning is best solved using first-order~\citep{engell2009projected, beeson2015trac} and second-order~\citep{deo1993adaptive, erleben_solving_2019} nonlinear programming methods formulated over joint angles.
-These methods have robust theoretical underpinnings~\citep{boyd2004convex} and can approximately support a wide range of constraints through the addition of penalties to the cost function~\citep{beeson2015trac}.
-However, the highly nonlinear nature of the problem makes them susceptible to local minima, often requiring multiple initial guesses before returning a feasible configuration, if at all.
-These issues can sometimes be circumvented through the use of heuristics such as the cyclic coordinate descent (CCD) algorithm~\citep{kenwright2012inverse}, which iteratively adjusts joint angles using simple geometric expressions, or the FABRIK~\citep{Aristidou_2011} algorithm, which solves the IK problem using iterative forward-backward passes over joint positions to quickly produce high-quality solutions.
+The ``guidance-free'' or full IK problem \cite{manipulation} that appears in applications such as motion planning is usually solved with first-order~\cite{engell2009projected, beeson2015trac} or second-order~\cite{deo1993adaptive, erleben_solving_2019} nonlinear programming methods formulated over joint angles.
+These methods have robust theoretical underpinnings~\cite{nocedal1999numerical} and are featured in popular libraries such as KDL~\cite{kdl-url} and TRAC-IK~\cite{beeson2015trac}, which (approximately) support a wide range of constraints through the addition of penalties to the cost function.
+However, the highly nonconvex nature of the problem makes them susceptible to local minima, often requiring multiple initial guesses before returning a feasible configuration, if at all.
+Such issues can sometimes be circumvented through the use of heuristics such as the cyclic coordinate descent (CCD) algorithm~\cite{kenwright2012inverse}, which iteratively adjusts joint angles using simple geometric expressions.
+Similarly, the FABRIK~\cite{Aristidou_2011} algorithm solves the IK problem using iterative forward and backward passes over joint positions to quickly find solutions.

-Some approaches forgo the joint angle parametrization in favour of Cartesian coordinates and geometric representations~\citep{dejalonTwentyfiveYearsNatural2007}.
-Dai et al.~\citep{dai_global_2019} use a Cartesian parameterization together with a piecewise-convex relaxation of $\LieGroupSO{3}$ to formulate IK as a mixed-integer linear program, while Yenamandra et al.~\citep{yenamandra_convex_2019} use a similar relaxation to formulate IK as a semidefinite program.
-Naour et al.~\citep{le2019kinematics} express IK as a nonlinear program over inter-point distances, showing that solutions can be recovered for unconstrained articulated bodies.
-The \emph{distance-geometric} robot model introduced in~\citep{porta_branch-and-prune_2005} was used in~\citep{2021_Maric_Riemannian_B, 2022_Giamou_Convex} to produce Riemannian and convex optimization-based IK formulations.
-Our architecture adopts this paradigm to construct a graphical representation of the IK problem that can be leveraged by GNNs.
+Some alternative IK solvers forgo the joint angle parametrization in favour of Cartesian coordinates and geometric representations~\cite{dejalonTwentyfiveYearsNatural2007}.
+Dai et al.~\cite{dai_global_2019} use a Cartesian parameterization together with a piecewise-convex relaxation of $\LieGroupSO{3}$ to formulate IK as a mixed-integer linear program, while Yenamandra et al.~\cite{yenamandra_convex_2019} apply a similar relaxation to formulate IK as a semidefinite program.
+Naour et al.~\cite{le2019kinematics} express IK as a nonlinear program over inter-point distances, showing that solutions can be recovered for unconstrained articulated bodies.
+The distance-geometric robot model introduced in~\cite{porta_branch-and-prune_2005} was used in \cite{2021_Maric_Riemannian_B} and \cite{2022_Giamou_Convex} to produce Riemannian and convex optimization-based IK formulations, respectively.
+Our learning architecture adopts this distance-geometric paradigm to construct a graphical representation of the IK problem that can be leveraged by a GNN, maintaining the generalization capability inherent to conventional approaches.
+In contrast to conventional methods, however, our model outputs a distribution representing the IK solution set rather than individual solutions only.